Best Beginner Coffee Grinders Under $150

 Before looking at specific grinders, it helps to understand what really affects your coffee.

-For beginners, the biggest difference isn’t brand or price — it’s grind consistency — one of the most common reasons coffee tastes bitter, sour, or uneven — see Grind Size Troubleshooting if your coffee tastes off.
+When shopping for the best beginner coffee grinders under $150, the biggest difference isn’t brand or price — it’s grind consistency — one of the most common reasons coffee tastes bitter, sour, or uneven.
+When coffee tastes off, this guide on why your coffee tastes too strong explains how grind size affects flavour step by step.

 A good beginner grinder should: